deborah-pardoq86q/notes/README.md

 # 2023-11-29
 - "Today's programming wisdom is to focus on writing clean, maintainable, and modular code.
 It's important to remember that code is read more often than it's written, so making it easy to understand and modify can save time and headaches in the long run.
 Additionally, using version control, writing automated tests, and documenting your code can also greatly improve its quality and make collaboration with others easier."

+# 2023-11-30
+- "Today's programming wisdom is to focus on writing clean, maintainable, and efficient code.
+Always aim for simplicity and readability, and avoid unnecessary complexity.
+Remember that code is written for humans to read and understand, not just for machines to execute.
+Use meaningful variable names, write clear comments, and follow consistent formatting conventions.
+Test your code thoroughly and regularly, and be open to feedback and suggestions for improvement.
+Lastly, never stop learning and staying up-to-date with the latest programming practices and technologies."